A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Introduction

-In this work, we introduce a class of response-adaptive designs for studies with continuous endpoints aiming at identifying the best treatment arm under ethical constraints (e.g. maximising the number of patients assigned to it).
-Drawing from the theory of weighted information measures \citep{kelbert2015asymptotic,suhov2016basic}, we propose to use the information gain - i.e. the difference between the Shannon differential entropy and its weighted version - as a measure for the decision-making in clinical trials.
-Indeed, the use of suitable parametric weight functions allows to comply with ethical constraints by informing entropy measures about which outcomes are more desirable.
+In this work, we introduce a class of response-adaptive designs for studies with continuous endpoints aiming at identifying the best treatment arm under patient-benefit constraints (e.g. increasing the number of patients assigned to it).
+Drawing from the theory of weighted information measures \citep{kelbert2015asymptotic}, we propose to use the information gain (i.e. the difference between the Shannon differential entropy and its weighted version) as a measure for the decision-making in a trial.
+The use of suitable parametric weight functions allows to comply with patient-benefit constraints by informing entropy measures about which outcomes are more desirable.
 In this work, we consider weight functions with a particular interest in arms whose mean responses are in the neighbourhood of $\gamma$.
-The idea of taking into account the "context" of the experiment directly in the information measure has also been the basis of some recently proposed clinical trial designs with either binary \citep{kasianova2021response,mozgunov2020improving,kasianova2023response} or multinomial responses \citep{mozgunov2019information,mozgunov2020information}.
-In line with these recent developments, we define the information measures based on the Bayesian posterior distribution of the parameter of interest (i.e. the true mean response), which arises from the assumption of objective prior on it.
-We introduce a parameter in the weight function to control the so-called "exploration vs exploitation" trade-off \citep{azriel2011treatment}, and we discuss strategies to perform a robust calibration of this tuning parameter according to the objective of the trial.
+The idea of taking into account the ``context" of the experiment directly in the information measure has also been the basis of some recently proposed clinical trial designs with either binary \citep{kasianova2021response} or multinomial responses \citep{mozgunov2019information,mozgunov2020information}.
+In line with these, we define the information measures based on the posterior distribution of the parameter of interest.
+We introduce a tuning parameter in the weight function to control the ``exploration vs exploitation" trade-off \citep{azriel2011treatment}, and discuss strategies to select it with respect to the trial's objective.

-The current work can be framed within the broader class of response-adaptive designs, relaxing the assumption of independence between competing arms to maximise patient benefit.
-An exhaustive review of the topic has been recently proposed by \cite{robertson2023response}.
+The current work can be framed within the broader class of response-adaptive designs (see a recent review by \cite{robertson2023response}).
 Multi-Arm Bandit (MAB) approaches are a popular sub-class of response-adaptive designs which can be adopted in multi-armed trials to find a balance between exploration and exploitation.
-Many MAB designs have been recently proposed both for discrete \citep{villar2015multi,aziz2021multi} and continuous \citep{smith2018bayesian,williamson2020response} responses, but they all focus on the highest (or lowest) response rather than on a specific target $\gamma$.
-For this reason, we also introduce two extensions of \cite{smith2018bayesian}'s design that incorporate the information about $\gamma$.
+Many MAB designs have been recently proposed both for discrete \citep{villar2015multi,aziz2021multi} and continuous \citep{williamson2020response} responses, but they focus on the highest (or lowest) response rather than on a specific target $\gamma$.